VJC SCHOLARSHIP PROGRAM

-The applicant must have a cumulative high school GPA of 3.0 through mid-term grades of senior year (or equivalent GPA for institutions not employing a four-point grading system).
+The applicant must have a cumulative high school GPA of 3.0 or higher through mid-term grades of senior year (or equivalent GPA for schools not using a four-point grading system).

 The applicant must have previously participated in the Valley Jazz Cooperative as a positive, contributing member of a VJC ensemble.